bioimage-informatics/restworm/README.md

 Paired images must be stored in each folder with the same name.

 #### Test data
+A trained network is applied for images in Test folder.
+The filenames are

 ### Dependencies
 restworm relies on the following excellent packages: